MicrosoftDocs/learn/learn-pr/azure/build-first-bicep-deployment-pipeline-using-azure-pipelines/includes/2-understand-azure-pipelines.md

 - `trigger` tells your pipeline when it should execute.
 In this case, `trigger: none` is our way of telling Azure Pipelines that we want to manually trigger the pipeline.
 - `pool` instructs our pipeline which agent pool to use when it runs the pipeline steps.
 In this example, we want to execute our pipeline on an Ubuntu agent machine from the pool of Microsoft hosted agents.
-  > [!NOTE]
-  > In this example, we define the `pool` for the whole pipeline.
-Sometimes, you might have different jobs that need to run on different agent pools.
-You can configure the `pool` for each job.
-- `jobs` defines the list of jobs that our pipeline runs.
-In this example, we have a single `job`.
 - `steps` lists the sequence of actions that we want to run.
 We have two steps, both of which run a simple script to echo some text.
 Each step has a `displayName`, which is a human-readable name for the step.
 You'll see the display name when you look at the pipeline logs.
 You'll also see any outputs from the commands in your steps.

 > [!IMPORTANT]
-> In YAML files, indentation is very important.
+> In YAML files, indentation is important.
 Take a look at the example above: some lines are indented by two or four spaces.
 The number of spaces you use is important, and if you don't indent your file correctly then Azure Pipelines won't be able to interpret it.
 Visual Studio Code helps you to find and fix errors in your YAML file indentation.